Garimaamathurz/nykaa-marketing-campaign-analysis/README.md

 # Nykaa Marketing Campaign Analysis (Marketing Domain) | Power BI

 ## 📊 Project Overview
-This project presents an interactive Power BI dashboard designed to analyze the performance of marketing campaigns across different channels.
-It focuses on evaluating campaign effectiveness, customer engagement, and return on investment (ROI) to support data-driven marketing decisions.
+This project presents an interactive Power BI dashboard to analyze marketing campaign performance across multiple channels.
+It enables evaluation of conversion rates, customer engagement, and return on investment (ROI) to identify high-performing campaigns and optimize marketing strategy.

 ## 🎯 Business Objective
 The objective of this project is to analyze marketing campaign data to identify high-performing channels, optimize campaign strategies, and improve overall marketing ROI.